Brad Mills (baseball manager): Cleveland Indians

 On October 31, 2012, Mills was hired as the third base coach of the Cleveland Indians, to work with Francona again.
 Mills was reassigned as the Indians bench coach in 2014.
 While coaching for the Boston Red Sox under Francona from 2004 to 2009 he was in the same position.
 On July 11, 2017, Mills managed the American League All-Star team while Francona dealt with a health issue.

 On July 5, 2020, Mills announced he would be opting out of the 2020 season due to the COVID-19 pandemic.
 The Indians subsequently announced on October 30, 2020 that Mills will not return as bench coach for the 2021 season, but would remain with the club in an undetermined role.

+Cincinnati Reds

+On November 12, 2024, Mills was hired to serve as the bench coach for the Cincinnati Reds.
+On November 3, 2025, Mills announced his retirement from professional baseball.